Danilo Stojković

-Danilo Stojković (Данило Стојковић; 11 August 1934 – 16 March 2002), commonly nicknamed Bata (Бата), was a Serbian theatre, television and film actor.
-Stojković's numerous comedic portrayals of the "small man fighting the system" made him popular with Serbian and ex-Yugoslav audiences, most of them coming in collaborations with either director Slobodan Šijan or scriptwriter Dušan Kovačević, or both.
+Danilo Stojković (Данило Стојковић; 11 August 1934 – 16 March 2002), commonly nicknamed Bata (Бата), was a Yugoslav and Serbian theatre, television and film actor.

+Stojković's numerous comedic portrayals of state officials and working-class characters made him popular with Serbian and ex-Yugoslav audiences.
+Most of his roles came in collaborations with either director Slobodan Šijan or scriptwriter Dušan Kovačević, or both.

+Career

 Early career

 Stojković was born in Belgrade in 1934.
 By the mid-1960s, he became a well-known theatre actor.
 He started his film career with the 1964 feature Izdajnik (lit.
 "The Traitor").

 A string of TV and minor film roles ensued, with the most important ones coming in guise of being a father figure to the main protagonist – Čuvar plaže u zimskom periodu (Beach Guard in Winter, 1976), Pas koji je voleo vozove (The Dog Who Loved Trains, 1977) being the most recognizable ones – as well as the part in critically well-received Majstor i Margarita (Il Maestro e Margherita), 1972.

 He also fulfilled the fatherly role in an immensely popular TV show Grlom u jagode.
 The show originally aired in 1975 and kept finding its audience through numerous reruns in the 1980s and the 1990s.
-Most notably, he almost stole the show as the minor antagonist in Goran Marković's urban classic Nacionalna klasa do 750 cm³ (National Class Category Up to 750 ccm), 1979.
+He also played the minor antagonist in Goran Marković's urban classic Nacionalna klasa do 750 cm3 (National Class Category Up to 750 ccm), 1979.